-- (j) After Step Two of the GulfTerra Merger was completed on September 30, 2004, GulfTerra GP became a wholly owned subsidiary of Enterprise.
-This pro forma adjustment reflects the replacement of equity earnings from GulfTerra GP that Enterprise recorded under Step One of the merger, with consolidated earnings from GulfTerra, as if Step Two had occurred on January 1, 2004.
-This adjustment required the removal of \$32 million of equity earnings from GulfTerra GP that Enterprise recorded during the first nine months of 2004.
-Enterprise acquired its initial 50% membership interest in GulfTerra GP on December 15, 2003 under Step One of the GulfTerra Merger. - (k) In connection with the GulfTerra Merger transactions, Enterprise recorded the present value of a contract-based receivable from El Paso totaling \$40.3 million, which was part of the negotiated net consideration reached in Step Two of the GulfTerra Merger.
-Our pro forma condensed statement of consolidated operations reflects \$1.2 million of imputed interest income that would have been recognized from this agreement during 2004. - (l) Reflects pro forma classification adjustments necessary to conform GulfTerra's and the South Texas midstream assets' historical condensed statements of consolidated operations to Enterprise's method of presentation.
+- (i) Reflects the pro forma adjustment to remove \$20 million in nonrecurring merger-related expenses recorded by GulfTerra during the year ended December 31, 2004. - (j) In accordance with the purchase and sale agreement between Enterprise and El Paso for the South Texas midstream assets, El Paso retained a number of natural gas liquids marketing contracts.
+Enterprise's pro forma condensed statement of consolidated operations for the year ended December 31, 2004 includes adjustments to remove \$426.6 million of revenues and \$421.5 million of operating costs and expenses associated with these retained contracts. - (k) After Step Two of the GulfTerra Merger was completed on September 30, 2004, the general partner of GulfTerra became a wholly owned subsidiary of Enterprise.
+This pro forma adjustment reflects the replacement of equity earnings from the general partner of GulfTerra that Enterprise recorded under Step One of the merger with consolidated earnings from GulfTerra, as if Step Two had occurred on January 1, 2003.
+This adjustment required the removal of \$32 million of equity earnings from the general partner of GulfTerra that Enterprise recorded during the first nine months of 2004.
+Enterprise acquired its initial 50% membership interest in the general partner of GulfTerra on December 15, 2003 under Step One of the GulfTerra Merger. - (l) In connection with the GulfTerra Merger transactions, Enterprise recorded the present value of a contract-based receivable from El Paso totaling \$40.3 million, which was part of the negotiated net consideration reached in Step Two of the GulfTerra Merger transactions.
+Our pro forma condensed statement of consolidated operations reflect \$1.2 million of imputed interest income that would have been recognized from this agreement during the year ended December 31, 2004. - (m) Reflects pro forma classification adjustments necessary to conform GulfTerra's and the South Texas midstream assets' historical condensed statements of consolidated operations to Enterprise's method of presentation.
 The reclassifications were as follows: - GulfTerra's and the South Texas midstream assets' general and administrative costs were reclassified to a separate line item within operating expenses to conform to Enterprise's method of presentation.
 GulfTerra's and the South Texas midstream assets' general and administrative costs were \$46.5 million for the year ended December 31, 2004. - GulfTerra's operating income increased as a result of reclassifying its equity earnings from unconsolidated affiliates to a separate component of operating income to conform with Enterprise's presentation of such earnings.
 As a result of this reclassification, GulfTerra's operating income increased by \$7.6 million for the year ended December 31, 2004.
 Enterprise's equity investments with industry partners are a vital component of its business strategy.
 Such investments are a means by which Enterprise conducts its operations to align its interests with those of its customers, which may be a supplier of raw materials or a consumer of finished products.
 This method of operation also enables Enterprise to achieve favorable economies of scale relative to the level of investment and business risk assumed versus what Enterprise could accomplish on a stand-alone basis.
 Many of these equity investments perform supporting or complementary roles to Enterprise's other business operations.
-GulfTerra has a similar relationship with its equity investees. - (m) Reflects the pro forma elimination of significant revenues and expenses between Enterprise, GulfTerra and the South Texas midstream assets as appropriate in consolidation.
-Upon completion of the GulfTerra Merger, GulfTerra and the South Texas midstream assets became wholly owned subsidiaries of Enterprise. - (n) Reflects the sale of 17,250,000 Enterprise common units at an offering price of \$27.05 per unit in February 2005 (including the over-allotment amount of 2,250,000 common units issued in March 2005).
-Total net proceeds from this sale were approximately \$456.7 million after deducting applicable underwriting discounts, commissions and offering expenses of approximately \$19 million.
-Included in total net proceeds of \$456.7 million is a net capital contribution made by Enterprise Products GP of \$9.1 million to maintain its 2% general partner interest in Enterprise, after deducting the general partner's share of the underwriting discounts, commissions and offering expenses.
-For pro forma purposes, the net proceeds from this equity offering, including Enterprise GP's net capital contribution, were used to reduce debt outstanding under the Merger Credit Facilities.
-As a result of this offering, the weight-average number of common units outstanding increased 3.1 million for the nine months ended September 30, 2005 and 17.3 million for the year ended December 31, 2004.
+GulfTerra has a similar relationship with its equity investees. - (n) Reflects the pro forma elimination of significant revenues and expenses between Enterprise, GulfTerra and the South Texas midstream assets as appropriate in consolidation.
+Upon completion of the